jeff-an/docker-os161/README.md

 - After you change kernel source code, run `make newkernel` to rebuild the kernel and run OS161 again
 - After you change user source code, run `make newuser` to rebuild user programs and run OS161 again
 - If you would like to do both of the above at the same time, run `make all` again
+- All of the above make commands will automatically run os161 after rebuilding

 Testing
 ---